An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Preliminaries

 \section{Preliminaries}

-Let $M^n$ be an oriented closed $n$-manifold and $\phi:TM^n\to \E$ a bundle homomorphism between the tangent bundle $TM^{n}$ and an oriented vector bundle $\E$ of rank $n$.
-Then a point $p\in M^n$ is called a {\it singular point\/} if the linear map $\phi_p:T_pM\to \E_p$ has a non-trivial kernel, where $\E_p$ is the fiber of $\E$ at $p$.
-Since $M^n$ is oriented, we can take a non-vanishing $n$-form $\Omega$ defined on $M^n$ which is compatible with respect to the orientation of $M^n$.
-Furthermore, since $\E$ is also oriented, there is a non-vanishing section $\mu$ of the determinant line bundle of the dual $\E^*$ of $\E$ defined on $M^n$ which is compatible with the orientation of $\E$.
-Then there is a (unique) $C^\infty$-function $\lambda:M^n\to \R$ such that
+Let $M^n$ be an oriented $n$-manifold and $\phi:TM^n\to \E$ a bundle homomorphism between the tangent bundle $TM^{n}$ and a vector bundle $\E$ of rank $n$.
+Then a point $p\in M^n$ is called a {\it singular point\/} if the linear map $\phi_p:T_pM^n\to \E_p$ has a non-trivial kernel, where $\E_p$ is the fiber of $\E$ at $p$.
+Since $M^n$ is oriented, we can take a non-vanishing $n$-form $\Omega$ defined on $M^n$ which is compatible with the orientation of $M^n$.
+We call $\Omega$ an {\it orientation\/} of $M^n$.